BrockettHub/chrisbrockett.github.io/about.markdown

 **Assistant Manager:** Managed a team of 80-100 employees, saving the company over $500,000 through labor optimization.

 ## Education

-Bachelor’s Degree in Marketing
+Northern Illinois University - Bachelor’s Degree in Marketing
-Northern Illinois University

 ## Awards & Honors

-Eagle Scout
-Boy Scouts of America
+Boy Scouts of America - Eagle Scout

 I'm excited to connect with fellow data enthusiasts, collaborate on projects, and continue learning in the ever-evolving field of data analytics.
 Feel free to explore my repositories, and don't hesitate to reach out!